lyskai/rd/docs/PostCenterPoint.md

     }
 ```

-And the [SamplePlrPost](../tests/sample/source/SamplePlrPost.cpp#L228) is an end to end pipeline demo that how to call Execute API to extract bounding boxes.
+And the [SamplePlrPost](../tests/sample/source/SamplePlrPost.cpp#L228) provides an end-to-end pipeline demo that illustrates how to call the Execute API to extract bounding boxes.